Ontology for Healthcare Artificial Intelligence Privacy in Brazil: Results

-In our case the new instance consists of 1) a cross-sectional study on hospital mortality, 2) the AI technique used to classify patients at risk of death, 3) the types of data used are structured, of a qualitative and quantitative nature, 4) the types of data computational computations of a qualitative nature are strings and of a quantitative nature are floats, 5) the medical record variable is a direct identifying attribute, 6) the age and sex attribute variables are indirect identifying attributes, 7) the objective is to mitigate the risk of re-identification, 8) defending of journalist-type attacks, 9) adopting the k-anonymity privacy model, 10) using suppression and grouping preparation techniques, 11) with the risk of re-identification measured by the metrics of RR, Average RR, and Maximum RR.
+The instance creation is the seventh step, representing a real ontology application (NOY, 2001).
+We defined 5 instances of it in real medical settings, showing the following results: \begin{itemize} \item Instance A: 1) a cross-sectional study on hospital mortality, 2) the AI technique used to classify patients at risk of death, 3) the types of data used are structured, of a qualitative and quantitative nature, 4) qualitative data are strings and quantitative data are floats, 5) the medical record variable is a direct identifying attribute, 6) the age and sex attribute variables are indirect identifying attributes, 7) the objective is to mitigate the risk of re-identification, 8) defending of journalist-type attacks, 9) adopting the k-anonymity privacy model, 10) using suppression and grouping preparation techniques, 11) with the risk of re-identification measured by the metrics of RR=3.25, Average RR=2.57, and Maximum RR=6.81.

+\item Instance B: 1) a cohort study on long-term medication effects, 2) the AI technique used to perform predictive modeling to assess risk factors and outcomes, 3) the types of data used are semi-structured 4) the types of data are character arrays, integers and floats, 5) the patient identification number is a direct identifying attribute, 6) the date of birth and geographic location attribute variables are indirect identifying attributes, 7) the objective is to ensure data privacy while analyzing long-term health trends, 8) defending of prosecutor-type attacks, 9) adopting the l-diversity privacy model, 10) using generalization and perturbation preparation techniques, 11) with the risk of re-identification measured by the metrics NUE=85.25, and IG=97.5.

+\item Instance C: 1) a case-control study on rare disease etiology, 2) the AI technique used to perform machine learning to identify disease predictors, 3) the types of data used are unstructured, including medical notes and reports, 4) quantitative data are floats and qualitative data are strings, 5) the social security number is a direct identifying attribute, 6) the hospital admission and discharge dates attribute variables are indirect identifying attributes, 7) the objective is to prevent re-identification in sensitive disease research, 8) defending of merchant-type attacks, 9) adopting the t-closeness privacy model, 10) using noise addition and data masking preparation techniques, 11) with the risk of re-identification measured by Maximum RR=100, and GG=1.

+\item Instance D: 1) a randomized clinical trial on new drug efficacy, 2) the AI technique used to perform statistical analysis to determine treatment effects, 3) the types of data used are structured and encrypted, both qualitative and quantitative, 4) qualitative data are strings and quantitative data are floats, encoded values and encrypted floats, 5) the patient consent form is a direct identifying attribute, 6) the treatment start and end dates attribute variables are indirect identifying attributes, 7) the objective is to ensure patient privacy while maintaining data utility, 8) defending of prosecutor-type attacks, 9) adopting the O-Presence privacy model, 10) using data encryption and tokenization preparation techniques, 11) with the risk of re-identification measured by Specific Purpose Method metrics.